Ligo04/TwinTex/README.md

 3.  `Load Data`: Load scene data.

 4. (Optional) `Load Results`: Load the results in `Result\final_result`.

-5. (Optional) `Show Views`: Show the position and direction of the view (only works on a single plane mode).
-The single plane  mode and id is specified in the configuration file.
+5. (Optional) `Show Views`: Show the position and direction of the view (only works on single plane mode).
+The single plane mode and plane id are specified in the configuration file.

-6. (Optional) `Show Image`: Show the output of ViewSelection or ImageStitching (only works on a single plane mode).
+6. (Optional) `Show Image`: Show the output of ViewSelection or ImageStitching (only works on single plane mode).

 7. `ViewSelection`:  Modify parameters of  `ViewSelection` and apply.